top of page

 ODSI case studies

-Based on the catalog of ODSIs, we are exploring in-depth case studies to better understand the role of ODSIs as governance actors.
+Based on the catalog of ODSIs, we are exploring case studies to better understand the role of ODSIs as governance actors.

 • Havice, E. and L.M.
 Campbell, 2023. ‘(How) will new data technologies support oceans governance?’
 Environment and Planning D Society and Space Magazine.
 April.
 In Contesting the Ocean Decade: Plural Provocations in the Universal Sea.
 Kate Sammler and Kimberly Peters (eds).